acharaakshit/acharaakshit.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Engineer working with the AI Research team at GE Healthcare, Bangalore, India.
-I am primarily working on developing NLP techniques for patient reports to aid in timeline based patient journeys.
+I am doctoral candidate associated with the <a href="https://www.kclmmag.org/home">MMAG</a> at the King's College London.
+My interests broadly lie in all aspects of deep learning.
+I am currently working on the analysis of fairness of deep learning methods for medical imaging.

-My research interests broadly lie in reducing complexity of deep learning systems without compromising the generalization capabilities.
+Previously, I was a Research Engineer working with the AI Research team at GE Healthcare, Bangalore, India where I primarily working on developing NLP techniques for patient reports to aid in timeline based patient journeys.

 I also spent a summer developing <a href="https://cran.r-project.org/web/packages/rminizinc/index.html">
 rminizinc</a>: an interface